 - Exploring Asia, a firsthand look at the art and culture of China, Korea, Japan and other Asian nations

-The Quick Center hosts an Art Teacher Professional Development Day each year.
-It's an opportunity for art teachers from the region to share lesson plans and best practices, learn about new practices and techniques, and hear from interesting and accomplished speakers.
+- Art Teacher Professional Development Day, an opportunity for art teachers to share lesson plans and best practices, learn new practices and techniques, and hear from interesting speakers.